huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 This disables the `"student"` plugin and enables the `"teacher"` plugin instead.
 The DeepSpeed stateful config inside of Transformers is updated, and it changes which plugin configuration gets called when using `deepspeed.initialize()`.
-This allows you to use the no-code `deepspeed.zero.Init`  context manager Transformers provides.
+This allows you to use the automatic `deepspeed.zero.Init`  context manager integration Transformers provides.

 ```python
 teacher_model = AutoModel.from_pretrained(...)